WATCH: Wild Videos Show Bears Confronting People Inside Kings Beach Stores

 KINGS BEACH (CBS13) — Incredible videos show some scary confrontations between bears and people inside a Kings Beach grocery store and convenience store in recent weeks.

 A surveillance video recorded on Aug.
 30 shows a bear lying on the Kings Beach Chevron convenience store floor eating candy and crackers.
+The hungry visitor spent 20 minutes inside the store before it finally had its fill.
 A couple of weeks before, on Aug.
 12, a bear was inside the store, followed by a customer swatting at the bear’s backside.

 And a surveillance video from Aug.
 29 shows an employee trying to prevent a bear from entering the store, until the bear makes a quick move forward, lunging at the employee who quickly backs away.
 That employee is Paul Heigh